-- gnathologic care if the insured is younger than 18; - making an overall jaw image if the insured is younger than 18; - the third or fourth fluoride treatment per year from the moment the adult teeth emerge if the insured person is younger than 18; - tooth replacement care with non-plastic materials if you are younger than 23: - the care described under the heading 'All ages'; - treatment under general anaesthetic; - osteotomy and treatment combining orthodontics and osteotomy; - fitting a dental implant; - surgical dental care of a specialist nature if the treatment is on the 'Exhaustive List of Authorisations for Dental Surgery'.
-This list can be viewed and downloaded at www.hollandzorg.com/service-contact/conditions; - making, fitting, repairing or rebasing full prostheses for the upper or lower jaw, whether or not secured on dental implants; - care provided by a centre for special dentistry.
+- gnathologic care if the insured is younger than 18; - making an overall jaw image if the insured is younger than 18; - the third or fourth fluoride treatment per year from the moment the adult teeth emerge if the insured person is younger than 18; - tooth replacement care with non-plastic materials if you are younger than 23; - the care described under the heading 'All ages'; - treatment under general anaesthetic; - fitting a dental implant; - surgical dental care of a specialist nature if the treatment is on the 'Exhaustive List of Authorisations for Dental Surgery'.
+This list can be viewed and downloaded at www.hollandzorg.com/conditions;

+making, fitting, repairing or rebasing full prostheses for the upper or lower jaw, whether or not secured on dental implants; • care provided by a centre for special dentistry.